Diagnostic Laparoscopy for Pelvic Pain: Procedure & Benefits

 In this article, we'll cover everything women should know about diagnostic laparoscopy for pelvic pain, from what the procedure involves to its benefits and risks.

-Diagnostic laparoscopy is a surgical procedure used to look inside the pelvic area.
+Diagnostic laparoscopic is a kind of surgery that is used to look inside the pelvic area.
 It involves making small incisions and inserting a laparoscope—a thin, lighted tube with a camera on the end.
-This allows doctors to see the pelvic organs in real-time on a monitor.
+This allows doctors to see the pelvic organs in real time on a monitor.

 Why is it Done?